philiptran218/Dungeon_Mania_Specification/README.md

 ### 3.6 Battles

-A battle takes place when the character and an enemy are in the same cell.
+A battle takes place when the character and an enemy are in the same cell, within a single tick.
 A 'round' of a battle occurs as follows:

 ```
 Character Health = Character Health - ((Enemy Health * Enemy Attack Damage) / 10)